AGRINFO AGRINFO logo

 What is changing?

-The European Union (EU) proposes to prolong its temporary measures on citrus fruits to prevent the introduction of CBS into the EU.
+The European Union has extended the duration of temporary measures on citrus fruits to prevent the introduction of CBS into the EU.
 The temporary measures, introduced in Regulation 2022/632, were originally due to expire on 31 March 2025, and will now apply until 31 March 2028.

 Why?